KaiesoKB/Stroke-Prediction-Model/README.md

-## Stroke Prediction Using Machine Learning
+## Identifying Risk Factors and Stroke Prediction Using Machine Learning

-This project utlizes machine learning to predict stroke risk based on patient clinical and lifestyle data.
-It involves a trained Random Forest model and an interactive web interface built with Flask.
+This project utlizes machine learning to predict stroke risk based on patient clinical and lifestyle data and determine the major risk factors.
+It involves various trained models and an interactive web interface built with Flask.

 ---